SWoto/OutOfSight/README.md

 #### Docker

-To begin, use the docker-compose file with the Dockerfile.dev for development and testing.
+To begin, use the docker-compose file with the Dockerfile.dev for development and testing (`docker compose -f docker-compose.dev.yml up`).
 Access the container through VS Code's remote development feature and configure SSH port forwarding for remote connection to an AWS RDS database.
 This is done using EC2 permissions.
 For example, execute the following command: `ssh -i .ssh/<my-key>.pem -4 -fNT -L 3307:<my-AWS-PostgreSQL-Endpoint>:5432 ec2-user@<my-EC2-Public-IPv4-DNS>`.
 Example:
 ```bash
 ssh -i .ssh/my-key.pem -4 -fNT -L 3307:oos-database-1.acbd12345.region.rds.amazonaws.com:543